prisma-archive/graphcool-templates/tictactoe-gameserver/README.md

 - **Create game**.
 Creating a game requires two parameters: the `userId` and the `level` of the game.
 The level is not implemented, but could be used to set the difficulty level of the AI.

 - **Make a move**.
-To make a move, we need: the `gameId` and the `position` on the board for the new move.
+To make a move, we need the `gameId` and the `position` on the board for the new move.
 The game rules are implemented using a permission query on the `Move` Type.

 The server implementation uses the following logic:
 - Whenever a game is created, a `GameState` node is created for that game to keep track of the progress.
 This is done in a Request Pipeline function.